connortannahill/bacoli_py/docs/tutorial.rst

 These problems are solved using an adaptive error control algorithm, with computes an approximate solution which has an associated error estimate which is a beneath a user-specified error tolerance.

-To use :mod:`bacoli_py`, you must first initialize the solver by creating a :class:`bacoli_py.BacoliPy` solver object.
+To use :mod:`bacoli_py`, you must first initialize the solver by creating a :class:`bacoli_py.Solver` solver object.
 This solver object can then be suppled a :class:`bacoli_py.ProblemDefinition` object, which defines the PDE system you wish to solve.
-Following these initialization steps, a call to the :class:`~BacoliPy.solve` method can be made, computing a approximate solution returned within a :class:`bacoli_py.Solution` object.
+Following these initialization steps, a call to the :class:`~Solver.solve` method can be made, computing a approximate solution returned within a :class:`bacoli_py.Evaluation` object.

-To define a new :class:`bacoli_py.BacoliPy` object, you may optionally supply its constructor with arguments controlling how the underlying PDE solver will work:
+To define a new :class:`bacoli_py.Solver` object, you may optionally supply its constructor with arguments controlling how the underlying PDE solver will work:

 |

 -------------------------------------

 ========
-BacoliPy
+Solver
 ========

-.. py:function:: bacoli_py.BacoliPy(nint_max=500, kcol=4, t_est='b', x_est='loi', maxord=None, ini_ss=None)
+.. py:function:: bacoli_py.Solver(nint_max=500, kcol=4, t_int='b', x_est='loi', maxord=None, ini_ss=None)

 Optional Arguments:
 -------------------